EarthScope/dataselect/doc/dataselect.md

 <p >Any significant error message will be pre-pended with "ERROR" which can be parsed to determine run-time errors.
 Additionally the program will return an exit code of 0 on successful operation and 1 when any errors were encountered.</p>

+## <a id='caveats-and-limitations'>Caveats And Limitations</a>

+<p >With the ability to specify multiple, arbitrary data selections it is possbile to specify very complex and pathological compound selections.
+When pruning samples from records into order to fit the requested selections, this program is limited to trimming samples from the beginning and/or end of the record.
+This means it is not possible to select two or more non-intersecting time ranges from a single record.
+Put another way, one cannot select select data from the beginning and end, but not the middle of a record.
+The work-around for this limitation is to run the program once for each selection.</p>

 ## <a id='author'>Author</a>

 <pre >